Taiko2k/Tauon/docs/guide.md

 WARNING: The entire source directory will be copied/moved, so make sure it only contains folders and files you want to transfer.

 NOTE: Did I make it clear this could be dangerous?
 Just.. just don't do something like copy a single track to your OS's system directory, run the program as admin and attempt to use the move function.
 That's just asking for trouble.
-I should probably put a warning in the actual program rather than here, oh well.

 ### Modifying Album Art

- - To quickly add album art to a folder, images from a web browser can be dragged onto the side panel canvas (http only) (not tested on Windows)
+ - To quickly add album art to a folder, images from a web browser can be dragged onto the side panel canvas.
+(HTTP only) (Linux only, not working on Windows)
- - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart
+ - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart.

 ### Quirks